-Seventh Wrestler Claims It’s True: Jim Jordan Knew Of Team Doctor’s Sexual Abuse,
+Seventh Wrestler Claims Jim Jordan Knew Of Team Doctor’s Sexual Abuse

 — Slate (@Slate) July 8, 2018

 In the midst of the accusations, there have been some players that defended the former coach and current congressman.
 One such player is Michael Alf, who was part of the team in the late 1980s.

-Alf said that “[Jordan]’s the most honest person I’ve ever met… The thing is, if he saw something like that, he wouldn’t have tolerated it.. . .
-If Jimmy says he didn’t know, I believe him.”
+“[Jordan]’s the most honest person I’ve ever met… The thing is, if he saw something like that, he wouldn’t have tolerated it.. . .
+If Jimmy says he didn’t know, I believe him,” Alf said.

 Meanwhile, Jordan maintains that he never heard anything of the like in the locker rooms.
 Jordan also accused a couple of the former players making the allegations as having a “vendetta” against him and the school in a bid to discredit them.